-It’s a heartwarming Christmas story with all the traditional yuletide elements:
+It’s a heartwarming Christmas story that has all the traditional yuletide elements:

 One jealous preacher